-The PhenX Social Determinants of Health (SDOH) Assessments Collection, available in the PhenX Toolkit, contains 19 new protocols that expand on the previous SDOH collection to help measure upstream factors that shape behaviors and health outcomes.
-This collection provides a common currency for studying SDOH across public health research studies.
+The PhenX Social Determinants of Health (SDOH) Assessments Collection, available in the PhenX Toolkit, contains 19 protocols added in 2020 and 15 protocols added in 2022 to help measure upstream factors that shape behaviors and health outcomes.
+The SDOH assessments collection enables researchers to develop, disseminate, and use standard data collection measures.

-Researchers are encouraged to use this collection to examine the role of SDOH and the factors related to health inequities and enable effective interventions to reduce health disparities.
+Researchers are encouraged to use this collection to examine the role of SDOH and factors related to health inequities that enable effective interventions to reduce health disparities.

 About the Collection

 The SDOH Collection is arranged as a core collection and two specialty collections, individual and structural.

 The Core Collection includes 16 measurement protocols designed to create common data elements for cross-study analyses that compare or combine data from different studies that includes elements such as:

 - Occupational Prestige

 - Access to Health Services

 The Individual SDOH Specialty Collection includes 22 measurement protocols for use in research where information is being collected from and about people answering for themselves or their family at the individual level of the socioecological framework.